Shot types and immunities

 The CDC recommends the vaccination schedule above for children and adolescents with any of the listed medical indications.
 Attitudes toward medical exemptions from vaccine requirements have shifted considerably in recent years, and state laws have followed.
 We observe that exemption is the most polarized dimension in the differences between state rules.

-The first varicella (chickenpox) vaccine was developed in Japan by Michiaki Takahashi in the 1970s.
+The first varicella (chickenpox) vaccine was developed in Japan by null in the 1970s.
 Our friend Maurice Hilleman built on the work of Takashi’s team to develop a version in the United States, and the varicella vaccine hit the market in 1984.
-Today, every state requires at least one dose of the varicella vaccine for most students.
-Ohio and Montana were the last states to implement a varicella vaccine requirement in 2015.
+Today, every state requires at least one dose of the varicella vaccine for most students. null were the last states to implement a varicella vaccine requirement in 2015.

 Threading the needle